Trackwork Handbook

 Module #2 leg detail (GF)

 When you've completed your module, consider using Gregg Fuhriman's technique to precisely measure your module so that layout planners can be assured that they are using an accurate representation of your module.
-See How to measure a module by Gregg Fuhriman.
+See how to measure a module by Gregg Fuhriman.

 [Setup Checklist] [Contents] [Appendix 2: End Plates]